Tambla’s Innovate Reconciliation Action Plan

 Tambla believes that we can make a valuable contribution to supporting Aboriginal and Torres Strait Islander economic and social outcomes through procurement and employment initiatives.

-We believe this RAP will guide and support us to build our knowledge of and respect for Aboriginal and/or Torres Strait Islander histories and cultures and help us advocate within our sphere of influence.
+We believe our RAP helps to guide and support us as we develop our knowledge of and encourage respect for Aboriginal and/or Torres Strait Islander histories and cultures and help us advocate within our sphere of influence.

 We look forward to strengthening our relationships with and opportunities for Australia’s First Peoples, both within our organisation and externally, building on what is already a good foundation in a culturally safe workplace.